hlassiege/eventuallycoding/content/articles/en/2023/02/measuring-everything.md

 * Listen: Users complain that a payment page is slow to load
 * Measure: Measurement tools show that indeed.
-    * a significant part of users exceed 10 seconds of display, while others display the page in less than a second
+    * a significant part of pages exceed 10 seconds of display, while others display in less than a second
     * these users end up abandoning their purchase, which translates into a loss of xk€ potential
 * Hypothesis: a resource is undersized.
 The performance would be ok under a certain load but would collapse from a certain threshold
 * Objective: Aim for a P95 (95% of users) below one second of display and regain yk€ of turnover
 * Action:
-    * Measure the entire chain via flame graphs with bots to simulate increasing traffic to identify various blockages
+    * Measure the entire chain via flame graphs with bots to simulate increasing traffic to identify various bottlenecks
-    * Carry out the corrective actions necessary to correct the biggest blockages that cause 95% of the slowdowns
+    * Carry out the corrective actions necessary to correct the biggest bottlenecks that cause 95% of the slowdowns
 * test, validate in real situation

 Every time we approach a subject, especially when it is an unknown case, a section of the application we do not know, a technology we do not know etc..
 If you apply a methodical approach, you will eventually get there.